vtex/shoreline/packages/admin-ui-docs/docs/components/button.md

 ## Accessibility

 - `Button` has the role `button`.
-- When `Button` is in a focused state, pressing <kbd>Space</kbd> and <kbd>Enter</kbd> triggers its action.
+- When `Button` is in a focused state, pressing <kbd>Space</kbd> and <kbd>Enter</kbd> trigger its action.
 - If `disabled` prop is `true`, `Button` has `disabled` and `aria-disabled` attributes set to `true`.

 ### Best Practices

-- When using an Icon only button, you must set the `aria-label` property to make it accessible.
+- When using an Icon-only button, you must set the `aria-label` property to make it accessible.

 ```jsx isStatic
 function Example() {